demisto/content/Packs/Alexa/Integrations/AlexaV2/README.md

 Alexa provides website ranking information that can be useful in determining if the domain in question has a strong web presence.
 V2
-This integration was integrated and tested with version 0.1.8 of Alexa Rank Indicator V2
+This integration was integrated and tested on Alexa Rank Indicator V2

 ## Configure Alexa Rank Indicator V2 on Cortex XSOAR